Smart TV vs Android TV: Which is Better?

 Surely you have heard of Android TV and Smart TV, but do you know the differences between the two?
 Well, today we will try to explain the Android TV vs Smart TV battle!

 Let us start with the basics.
 More than once, you have heard the word Smart TV, but, what is its meaning?
 Well, a smart TV is a TV that has many more features than a regular TV.
 Not only will you be able to play your regular TV shows or connect them to a DVD or Blu-Ray player, but you can also install other services.
-The most notable feature of a smart TV is that it can connect to the Internet wirelessly or via an Ethernet cable which allows you to send content over the Internet.
+The most notable feature of a smart TV is that it can connect to the Internet wirelessly or via an Ethernet cable.
+This allows you to send content over the Internet.

 A Smart TV works under an operating system that directs all the programs it contains.
 There are different operating systems in Smart TVs.
 For example, Samsung uses an operating system called Tizen, while LG has its OS called WebOS, and the AppleTV OS is tvOS.
 Like a smartphone, a smart TV can have downloaded applications on its storage.
 That means that applications such as Facebook, YouTube, Netflix, and other apps we typically use, can be used on these devices.
 SmartTVs are of the latest generation; therefore, the screens are of the best quality in the market.

 That said, when we talk about Android TV, we mean a free operating system that is compatible with all devices.
 Google developed this system in 2014, and it allows a TV to receive content from the Internet.
 Android TV has the significant benefit of managing our TV from our smartphones and even smartwatches.
 With this system, we can have more possibilities to have more applications.
 We can use it to watch programs and shows.
 You can also download applications to listen to music such as Spotify, and even have applications to play games.